Antioxidant and Fibre Rich Foods That Naturally Boost Your Immunity

 Well, they’re definitely high on the list, but you might be surprised to see some of the other foods that are also great for maintaining a strong immune system.
 Pineapple, Brussel sprouts and tea, for example.

-Personally, I eat foods that are high in Vitamin C & antioxidants, and that are anti-inflammatory all year-round, and I double down during cold & flu season.
+Personally, I eat foods that are high in Vitamin C, antioxidants and polyphenols all year-round, and I double down during cold & flu season.

-I feel it’s become even more important over the last couple of years, since the Covid virus has been around.
+I feel like it’s become even more important in recent years, since the Covid virus graced us with its presence.

-The good news is that keeping your immune system strong and healthy is not as difficult as some would have you think.
+The good news is that keeping your immune system strong and healthy is not as complicated as some would have you think.

-It’s pretty simple really: regularly eat a variety of protein, fresh fruit, vegetables, whole grains, nuts, beans, legumes and healthy fats.
+It’s pretty simple really: regularly eat a variety of protein, fibre in the form of fresh fruit, vegetables, whole grains, nuts, beans, legumes, and healthy fats.

-So yeah, it’s simple, but not always easy to do!
+So yeah, it’s simple, but it’s not always easy to do!

 One of my favourite little things that works really well for me as an immune-booster is my green tea tisane.
 I drink it regularly through the cooler months.